Yanrishatum/fontgen/README.md

 * `-help` - Prints [help](src/help.txt) file and exits.

 ### Processor pptions
 All processor options can be used as switches to enable them on all configurations.
-For example `-fixwinding`
+For example `-allownonprint`

-* `fixwinding` - Adds extra winding check for glyphs to ensure they are rendered properly.
-Is comparably slow and disabled by default.
 * `allownonprint` - Enables rasterization of non-printing characters from range U+00 to U+1F plus U+7F (DEL).
 Disabled by default as to not produce warning about missing glyphs.

 ### .fnt file additions